asciamanna/asciamanna.github.io/_drafts/avoiding-automated-testing-pitfalls.md

 ## The Test Ice Cream Cone

 The result of this approach is the _Test Ice Cream Cone_, where a majority of the test suite is occupied by end-to-end and UI-driven tests.
-When I encounter this, my goal is to help the organization shift their focus towards creating the pyramid.
+When I encounter this, my goal is to help the organization shift their focus towards aligning their test suite to the test pyramid.

 <figure>
     <img class='img-responsive' src='/img/test-ice-cream-cone-clean.jpg' alt='james shore - test ice cream cone' width='75%' height='75%' />